-CTE S Standards and Benchmarks 16.0 Read construction drawings and specificationsThe student will be able to: 16.01 Identify types of drawings.
+CTE S CTE Standards and Benchmarks 16.0 Read construction drawings and specificationsThe student will be able to: 16.01 Identify types of drawings.
 16.02 Identify symbols on the drawings.
 16.03 Read and interpret simple drawings.
 16.04 Read and interpret specifications.
 16.05 Explain the importance of following local, state and national codes and standards.
 16.06 Interpret a finished schedule.
 16.07 Use an architect's scale.
 16.08 Use construction drawings to estimate material quantities.
 16.09 Demonstrate ability to make simple sketches.
 17.0 Construct residential masonry projectsThe students will be able to: 17.01 Explain the requirements for construction of various types of residential foundations.
 17.02 Identify and explain the characteristics, uses and installation techniques for brick pavers.
 17.03 Lay out and build steps, patios and decks made from masonry units.
-17.04 Lay out and build chimneys and fireplaces.
+17.04 Describe the process of tying brick veneer to an established wall.
 18.0 Apply grout and other reinforcementThe students will be able to:

 CTE S Standards and Benchmarks 18.01 Name and describe the primary ingredients in grout and their properties.
 18.02 Identify the different types of grout used in masonry work.
 18.03 Describe common admixtures and their uses.
 18.04 Describe the use of steel bar reinforcement in masonry construction.
 18.05 Apply grout in low and high lifts using the proper techniques.
-18.06 Place grout in a hollow block wall and rod it into place.
-19.0 Install metals used in masonryThe students will be able to: 19.01 Describe the uses and installation of vertical reinforcement.
+(Optional) 18.06 Place grout in a hollow block wall and rod it into place.
+(Optional) 19.0 Install metals used in masonryThe students will be able to: 19.0 Install metals used in masonryThe students will be able to: 19.01 Describe the uses and installation of vertical reinforcement.
+19.0 19.0 19.01 Describe the uses and installation of vertical reinforcement.
+19.0 19.01 Describe the uses and installation of vertical reinforcement.
 19.02 Describe the uses and installation of different types of horizontal joint reinforcement and ties.
+19.0 19.01 Describe the uses and installation of vertical reinforcement.
+19.02 Describe the uses and installation of different types of horizontal joint reinforcement and ties.
 19.03 Describe the uses and installation of different anchors, fasteners and embedded items.
-19.04 Install hollow metal frames.
-19.05 Describe the functions of sills and lintels.
-19.06 Install sills and lintels.
-19.07 Install metal hardware.